Holomorphic curves in exploded manifolds: regularity: Some norms on sections of vectorbundles

-We are now ready to define these norms on a vector bundle $V$ over a family $\pi_{\ex F}:\hat{\ex C}\longrightarrow\ex F$.
-To avoid the problems that arise if $\ex F$ is not topologically compact, we shall define the notion of an `allowable' family, which is extendible and can be covered by an `allowable' collection of extendible allowable coordinate charts.
+We are now ready to define our norms on a vectorbundle $V$ over a family of curves $\pi_{\ex F}:\hat{\ex C}\longrightarrow\ex F$.
+To avoid the problems that arise if $\ex F$ is not compact, we define the notion of an `allowable' family, which is extendable and can be covered by an `allowable' collection of extendable allowable coordinate charts.
 We shall also need a version of this definition when there is a collection of marked points on our family.